dotphiles/dotphiles/README.md

 follows:

   1. Ensure you have a remote configured for the upstream repository.
-     You can use

-        `git remote add upstream git://github.com/dotphiles/dotphiles.git`
+       git remote add upstream git://github.com/dotphiles/dotphiles.git

-     to add it if it doesn't already exist.

-  2. Type

-        `git pull upstream develop:develop`

-     to update your local repository with the upstream refs.
+  2. Update your local repository with the upstream refs.

-  3. Type
-        `git flow feature rebase <featurename>`
+        git pull upstream develop:develop`

-     to rebase your feature branch on top of the new `develop`.
+  3. Rebase your feature branch on top of the new `develop`.

+        git flow feature rebase <featurename>

 There is a lot of help available for Git Flow, which can be accessed by typing `git flow feature help`.